Shannon-Goddard/AlphabetSoupChallenge/README.md

 Optimize our model training and input data to achieve a target predictive accuracy higher than 75%.

-Create a new README.txt file within the same folder as your AlphabetSoupChallenge.ipynb notebook.
-Include a 5–10 sentence writeup in your README that addresses the following questions:
+Create a new [README.txt](/Notebook/README.txt) file within the same folder as our AlphabetSoupChallenge.ipynb notebook.
 - How many neurons and layers did you select for your neural network model?
 Why?
 - Were you able to achieve the target model performance?
 What steps did you take to try and increase model performance?
 - If you were to implement a different model to solve this classification problem, which would you choose?
 Why?